zodiac-signs-in-japanese

 Negative attributes: indifferent, negatively introverted

-While Western culture often gives snakes a bad rap, Japanese lore illustrates a fascination with these sleek creatures and their quiet mannerisms.
+While Western culture often gives snakes a bad rap, Asian culture is much kinder on these sleek, elegant creatures.
 In the myth, the Snake realized its physical shortcomings and hitched a ride on the Horse, remaining unseen until the finish line.

 Snake individuals are said to be intelligent and thoughtful, as well as particularly suave with money matters.
-But the Snake can also seem like a cold individual—a trait not helped by an occasional disinclination to share their opinions.
+But the Snake can also seem like a cold individual, especially since they aren’t inclined to share their opinions and true feelings with others.

 Positive attributes: sociable, charming, determined